web3ngineer/web3ngineer/README.md

 </p>

 <p align="left">
   I'm a Full-Stack Engineer specializing in building web applications from end to end.
 My expertise lies in developing scalable and performant applications with a focus on clean, maintainable code.
-I'm also exploring Web3 technologies and contributing to decentralized projects.
 </p>

 <p align="left">